 Air Filter Black Mold Remediation

 Any species of mold, including black mold, will produce mold spores into the air that can circulate throughout the airspace and become challenging to remove from the air completely.
 Following a mold remediation within a home, the surfaces of the home will be completely exonerated from mold, however, the same cannot be said for the air in the enclosed indoor environment.
-It is important to treat the air of a home, following the remediation of mold inside of this space – as spores and even mycotoxins produced from black mold can be left lingering in the airspace.
+It is important to treat the air of a home, following the remediation of mold inside of this space – as spores produced from black mold can be left lingering in the airspace.

 The EnviroKlenz UV Air Purifier is an efficient air purifier that is able to effectively filter out mold spores traveling in the air, trapping it within a hospital-grade HEPA filter, and the exposure of the collected mold spores to the germicidal properties of the UV-C lights above the HEPA filter inside the machine.
 EnviroKlenz utilizes an advanced earth mineral technology that works for toxic and noxious chemical and odor removal, that is integrated within an air filter inside of the air purifier, located above the UV-C lights and HEPA filter.